The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 The Farmer’s Dog wins by a hair, claiming 6.5 of 12 available points.
 But when you compare Nom Nom vs Farmer’s Dog, you’ll find that both services meet the goal of delivering top-notch dog food right to your door.
 The decision as to which one is better comes down to the fine details.

-We really like how easily you can identify the ingredients in Nom Nom’s food, and the single-portion food packs make for one less thing to worry about at mealtime.
+We really like how easily you can identify the ingredients in Nom Nom’s food, and yet this also makes the less-desired ingredients able to be avoided by picky eaters.
+The single-portion food packs make for one less thing to worry about at mealtime.
 The fact that Nom Nom offers weekly and biweekly shipping means you don’t have to store as much in your freezer.
 The service goes beyond just dog food, too; so if you are looking for supplements or snacks, Nom Nom may be right for you.

 But for many dog owners, price is the top priority.
 In this case, The Farmer’s Dog wins by a hair.
 However, because there are so many factors that determine cost, like the dog’s calorie needs, the recipes chosen, and how often you need meals delivered, the best way to find out which service offers a better price for your dog, is to get a quote from each service.